inductiva/inductiva/docs-sources/how-it-works/machines/mpi-on-vms.md

 # Understanding MPI in VMs

 MPI enables running parallel tasks across the vCPUs available in your VM.
-When executing a simulation or computation with MPI, you typically specify the number of processes (`-np`) corresponding to the number of workers you want.
+When executing a simulation or computation with MPI, you typically specify the number of processes (`-np`) corresponding to the number of parallel processes you want.

 Example MPI command structure: